 In the Art Room students have more opportunities to explore and create with art materials.
 There is an emphasis on fiber and textile work.
 We clean, card and learn to use handheld spindles.
 Students have the opportunity to work on the spinning wheel and weave on table looms.
 They are also instructed in knitting.

 Ensemble is a beginning group of students playing wind, percussion, mallet and keyboard instruments.
 They meet twice a week; once before school and once during the day.
 This group consists of students in 5th and 6th levels.
 Beginning in the second half of the school year Ensemble is also open to 4th level students.
 The older students help mentor the younger members.
 An evening concert is performed in the spring to showcase their music.

 The Upper Elementary Technology curriculum includes LEGO Education, researching skills, typing, introduction into Google Apps for Education, and Digital Citizenship.
-This year iPads have been added to our Technology program.
-Students will be using iPads at various times throughout the year to create and edit videos, and present research creatively.
+Students use iPads at various times throughout the year to create and edit videos, and present research creatively.
 The technology lab is open throughout the week at various times for students to complete assignments and use the Internet.

 The Middle School students attend music, art, physical education and/or health classes twice a week for 45 minutes.
 In physical education class students gain an appreciation for many sports such as volleyball, soccer, archery, basketball, and lacrosse.
 Students also focus on learning games and dances from other countries during the winter.